 - Young Epilepsy This is a national charity working exclusively for children and young people aged 25 years and under.
 They aim to improve the lives of children and young people.
 Helping them to fulfill their potential and enjoy the best quality of life.

-- RNIB The Royal National Institute of Blind people is a charity providing a range of information for blind or partially sighted people;
+- RNIB The Royal National Institute of Blind people.
+A charity that offers a range of information for blind or partially sighted people;

-- Look UK The web site for the National Federation of Families with Visually Impaired children, providing help, support and services for visually impaired children and their parents and carers;
+- Look UK National Federation of Families with Visually Impaired children.
+They give help, support and services for visually impaired children and their parents and carers;

 - Sense The UK's largest organisation for children and adults who are deafblind or have associated disabilities.